 An avocado’s creamy consistency makes it one of the first fresh fruits that babies can enjoy, and it can be an important part of your baby’s growth and development.

 To ripen, place the avocado in a brown paper bag and store at room temperature for 2 to 5 days, away from direct sunlight.
-The addition of an apple or banana to the bag will speed up the ripening process.
+The addition of an apple, pear, or kiwi to the bag will speed up the ripening process.
 Do not store unripened fruit in the refrigerator.
-After being chilled, they will never ripen properly.
+After being chilled, they don’t ripen properly.
 Once ripe, they can be stored in the refrigerator, unpeeled, for up to two weeks.

 The greatest concentration of carotenoids in an avocado is located in the dark green flesh that lies just beneath the skin.
 Once the avocado is cut in half, try peeling the skin off to obtain the most of this dark green layer.